superfaceai/docs/docs/guides/api-keys.md

 const sdk = new SuperfaceClient();

 async function run() {
-  // Load the installed profile
-  const profile = await sdk.getProfile('communication/send-email');
+  // Load the capability profile const profile = await sdk.getProfile('communication/send-email@2.1.0');

   // Use the profile.
   // Note that we pass provider name and provider API key as perform options.